iainmuir6/iainmuir6/README.md

 ## Hi there, I'm Iain 👋

 - 👔    I'm a Technical Support Engineer at [DataRobot](https://www.datarobot.com/)
-- 🎒   I'm a rising senior at the University of Virginia, studying Finance and Information Technology in the McIntire School of Commerce; I'm also minoring in Computer Science and Data Science
+- 🎒   I'm a senior at the University of Virginia, studying Finance, Information Technology, and Quantitative Finance in the McIntire School of Commerce; I'm also minoring in Computer Science and Data Science
 - 🌱   I’m currently learning Machine and Deep Learning algorithms
-- 📫   How to reach me: [Email](iam9ez@virginia.edu) | [LinkedIn](https://www.linkedin.com/in/iain-muir-b37718164/)
+- 📫   How to reach me: [Email](iam9ez@virginia.edu) | [LinkedIn](https://www.linkedin.com/in/iain-a-muir/)
 - 💻   Personal Website: [Iain Muir](https://iainmuir6.github.io/)

 ## Personal Project Repositories